Max Hardcore: 2005 arrest and prison sentence

 On October 5, 2005, while Little was in Barcelona to attend an international FICEB Erotic Expo, the offices of Max World Entertainment were raided by the FBI.
 Five video titles and the office's computer servers were seized, ostensibly for research toward a federal obscenity indictment or a charge related to the record-keeping law (18 U.S.C.
 2257).

 After the FBI raid, Little released the following statement:

 Once again, the government is wasting tax dollars and otherwise invaluable law enforcement resources to try to force a minority view of morality on all of America.
 Five of my movies have been targeted by the Federal Prude Patrol.
 There is no indication of any crime to be alleged except obscenity.
 If indicted, I will fight to protect my liberty, as well as the liberty of consenting adults to watch other adults engage in lawful, consensual, pleasurable sexual action.
 Shame on the Bush Department of Justice.
 I am proud of the movies I make and proud of those who buy and sell those movies.

 In 2007, Little and his company, Max World Entertainment, Inc., were indicted in Florida by the United States Department of Justice Child Exploitation and Obscenity Section with five counts of transporting obscene matter by use of an interactive computer service and five counts of mailing obscene matter, relating to five movies showing fisting, urination, and vomiting.
 Little was subsequently found guilty on all charges and sentenced to 46 months in prison.
-On appeal, the 11th Circuit Court in Atlanta, Georgia upheld the conviction, ruling that materials published online can be judged by local community standards in Florida even though Hardcore did not live there or produce the materials there.
+On appeal, the 11th Circuit Court of Appeals in Atlanta, Georgia upheld the conviction, ruling that materials published online can be judged by local community standards in Florida even though Hardcore did not live there or produce the materials there.
 Little began serving his sentence on January 29, 2009.

 The jury ordered the internet domain www.MaxHardcore.com to be forfeited but declined to forfeit Little's house in Altadena, California.

 Little was originally assigned to the Federal Metropolitan Correctional Facility in downtown Los Angeles, and then transferred to Federal Correctional Institution, La Tuna in Anthony, Texas, a low-security correctional facility for men.
 He served the final five months of his sentence under house arrest.

-After release from prison, Little continued appearing in scenes, using a strap-on dildo in later years because his ability to maintain an erection was compromised following a prostate surgery in 2015.
+After release from prison, Little continued appearing in scenes using a strap-on dildo because his ability to maintain an erection was compromised following prostate surgery in 2015.